Photogad/Photon-Profiles-for-PrusaSlicer/README.md

 # Photon-Profiles-for-PrusaSlicer
 Finely tuned Photon™ profiles for PrusaSlicer.
-Highly optimized for MK3S Bondtech BMG Extruder with Mosquito hot end, but should work fine on a stock MK3S printer.
+Highly optimized for MK3S Bondtech BMG Extruder with Mosquito hot-end (non-magnum) and MMU2S installed, but should work fine on a stock MK3S printer.

 NOTE: These profiles are in Beta stage and a work in progress.
 Some profiles may be missing features listed below.

 # Features